WhitelistVideo

 Restricted Mode on School Chromebooks

-• The Restricted Mode toggle is greyed out — you can't change it.
+• The toggle is locked.
+You can't click it.

 Can Kids Bypass Restricted Mode?